Breast Uplift (Mastopexy) Surgery

 There are a number of methods of mastopexy but the most common cosmetic procedure that Mr Price carries out is that performed in conjunction with the insertion of implants.
 An incision is made around the nipple and vertically below it, in order to re-position the nipple and breast tissue over the subsequent implant.
 Using the same incisions, a pocket is made under the breast and the implant inserted.
 The breast tissue is tightened and lifted before the wounds are sutured with dissolving stitches.

-Your breasts will be slightly uncomfortable but should not be too painful – this operation can sometimes be performed as a day case.
+After the operation your breasts will initially be slightly uncomfortable but should not be too painful – this operation can sometimes be performed as a day case.
 More often, you will be discharged the next day after removal of your drains.
-Your dressings will be changed and you should then wear a support bra, without underwiring, for a month.
-This should be worn day and night (except for showering) to optimise the shape and position of your breasts.

 For more information on implants please take a look at the Breast Implants page.